hoedt/iclr-blog-track.github.io/_posts/2021-12-01-unnormalized-resnets.md

 Concretely, the weights are scaled by the reciprocal of an approximation of the largest singular value of the weight matrix.

 Whereas WN, NP and SN still involve the computation of some weight norm, it is also possible to obtain normalization without any computational overhead.
-By creating a forward pass that induces attracting fixed points in mean and variance, **Self-Normalising Networks (SNNs)** ([Klambauer et al., 2017](#klambauer17selfnorm)) are able to effectively normalise the signal.
+By creating a forward pass that induces attracting fixed points in mean and variance, **Self-Normalizing Networks (SNNs)** ([Klambauer et al., 2017](#klambauer17selfnorm)) are able to effectively normalise the signal.
 To achieve these fixed points, it suffices to carefully scale the ELU activation function ([Clevert et al., 2016](#clevert16elu)) and the initial variance of the weights.
 Additionally, [Klambauer et al. (2017)](#klambauer17selfnorm) provide a way to tweak dropout so that it does not interfere with the normalization.
 Maybe it is useful to point out that SNNs do not consist of explicit normalization operations.